 The Company's marketable securities consist of U.S. treasury and agency securities and debt and equity securities of publicly-held companies.
 The Company's marketable securities are classified as available-for-sale and are recorded at fair value, based upon quoted market prices.
 Unrealized temporary adjustments to fair value were included on the balance sheet in a separate component of shareholders' equity as unrealized gains and losses and are reported as a component of accumulated other comprehensive income / (loss) as of December 31, 2017.
-No gains or losses on marketable securities are realized until shares are sold or a decline in fair value is determined to be other-than-temporary, an impairment charge is recorded and a new cost basis in the investment is established.
+No gains or losses on marketable securities are realized until shares are sold or a decline in fair value is determined to be other-than-temporary.
+If a decline in fair value is determined to be other-than-temporary, an impairment charge is recorded and a new cost basis in the investment is established.